sheridan-python/tutorial-oop-vending-machine-solution/README.md

 - The get_balance function should return the sum of inserted coins minus the sum of the price of purchased products.

+- Scenario: when no coins are inserted, and no purchases have been made, the balance should be zero.

+- Scenario: given that two toonies are inserted into the machine and a candy bar was purchased, the method should return 75.

 ### .get_change() -> List[Coin]